Tribulla/Triutilizer/README.md

 # Triutilizer

+I just found out the production version of the mod does not work properly so currently the mod does nothing.
+(thank you very much JTK222 | Lukas for letting me know).

 Triutilizer adds a prioritized worker pool to run CPU-heavy tasks in parallel on multicore servers.
 It keeps world access on the main thread and only parallelizes pure computation, helping compatible features finish faster.

 Info for nerds: